steviedisco/sudoku_solver/README.md

 FYI
 VS Code has a nice nim plugin
-GDB is good for debugging in the terminal
+GDB is good for terminal debugging